 Tender Perennial Salvia

-This group of beauties are hardy only to zone 8, so they do not over-winter in my Pennsylvania, zone 6 garden.
-However, I do buy them at local nurseries where they are readily available, and sometimes labeled as annuals.
+This group of beauties is hardy only to zone 8, so they do not overwinter in colder areas.
+However, I do buy them at local nurseries where they are readily available and sometimes labeled as annuals.
 They are perfect for the "thriller" or the tallest plant that you place in the center of your container planters.
-The one shown just above called "Black and Blue," is Salvia guarantica, one of my favorites, can sometimes over-winter if it's in a protected spot.
+The one shown just above called "Black and Blue," is Salvia guarantica, one of my favorites, it can sometimes over-winter if it's in a protected spot.

-Whether you are a garden collector, veggie grower, or a beginner gardener, growing salvia plants is a good choice you won't regret.
+Whether you are a garden collector, veggie grower, or beginner gardener, growing salvia plants is a good choice you won't regret.